 Richland Township man charged with raping child, faces 320 counts

 Nov.
-5—A Richland Township man was jailed Friday on 320 sex-related charges, stemming from incidents involving a juvenile over a four-year period, authorities said.
+6—EBENSBURG, Pa. — A Richland Township man was jailed Friday on 320 sex-related charges, stemming from alleged incidents involving a juvenile over a four-year period, authorities said.

 Township police detectives charged Daniel Rayford Shaulis, 51, of the 300 block of Devon Drive, with 40 counts each of rape of a child, involuntary deviate sexual intercourse with a child, indecent assault, incest, statutory sexual assault, endangering the welfare of children, unlawful contact with a minor and corruption of minors.

-According to a criminal complaint, Shaulis took video images of himself assaulting the child.
+According to a criminal complaint, Shaulis took videos of himself assaulting the child.

 Charges were filed after a forensic interview was conducted with the juvenile at the Cambria County Child Advocacy Center in Richland Township.